-You might be too occupied with preparing your taxes to notice, but April is Financial Literacy Month.
+You might be too occupied with preparing your taxes to notice, but April is Financial Literacy Month!
 You’re probably financially literate, but are your kids?
-If you’re not doing so already, this is as good a time as any to start teaching them about money.
-After all, it’s your job to send financially responsible young adults out into the world, plus there’s a bonus —the more they understand about money, the less they’ll whine about wanting this toy and that pricey pair of sneakers.
+If you’re not teaching them about money, consider this a prompt to do so.
+After all, it’s your job to send financially responsible young adults out into the world!
+Plus, there’s a bonus —the more they understand about money, the less they’ll bug you about wanting this toy or that pricey pair of sneakers.

 Age 2-4: Coin Counting